 Over 80 online services are supported as data sources.
 Including marketing tools such as Google Analytics, Marketo, and Mixpanel.
 As well as productivity apps such as Jira and Trello, and time tracking tools like Harvest.

 With the help of a modern user interface, users create their “data pipelines” simply by dragging and dropping.
 They can configure the extraction, transformation, and loading processes in a fully automated way according to their own requirements.
-For example, they can set the system so that Google Analytics data is extracted, processed, and exported to BigQuery every three hours every day.
+For example, they can set the system to extract, process, and export Google Analytics data to BigQuery every three hours every day.

 Certainly, these tools are convenient.
 Instead of loading the data into a data warehouse, they can export it directly to BI solutions, such as Chartio or Klipfolio.
 Another advantage for beginners is the freemium model solution.
 For example, if you want to get a first impression of the capabilities of the system, you can use it for free with up to five data sources, as long as you don’t exceed the limit of five million data rows per month.
 Companies that have to process between five and 250 million lines per month spend anywhere from $100 to $1,000 per month.

 Alooma markets itself as an “Enterprise Data Pipeline Platform”.
 With a flexible pricing model that starts at $20 per million rows per month, the Redwood City, California-based solution isn’t just for large companies.
 Above all, it enables users to extract any data from databases and several cloud applications.
 As well as from XML, JSON, and CSV files stored in cloud storage systems such as Box and Google Drive.
 Besides, the connection of on-premise servers is also possible via FTP.